Welcome to World Wide Wood, the online home of Peter, Rebecca, Catherine and Esme Wood.

 2004 – Lying Low

 After all of the travel in 2003, 2004 was a bit more subdued.
 We started paying off the debts that I had accumulated during my pre-married years, but still managed to do a bit of travel.
 One highlight was taking a camping trip to Niagara Falls with Mark and Kirsten!
-Yes, you can camp just down the street from all of the casinos and waterfalls!
+Yes, you can camp just down the street from all of the casinos and waterfalls because these guys know what they are talking about!
 We also started making plans for the next few years…

 2005 – Russia and the Road Ahead